MelkoCollective/CDL_2020/Project_4_Ising_Annealer/contributions.md

 Contributed to the business application.

 # Nick Allgood
-Contributed to the technical tasks.
+Contributed to the technical tasks and challenges.